Caregiver Connections: An Educational Webinar Series

 The shifts in intimacy and sexuality that frequently accompany dementia are not often discussed with friends, family members, support group peers, or even health care providers.
 Our February speaker will address the changes related to sexuality that couples may face when a partner is living with dementia.

 January’s Caregiver Connections reviewed home safety issues important to dementia family caregivers.

 Galberth Health– is a therapist-owned healthcare company that serves the geriatric population with an emphasis on those with cognitive impairments.

 Certified Aging-in-Place Specialists– home modifications for aging-in-place.

 Air Date: November 2020

 Already feeling overwhelmed with caregiving tasks, caregivers may view the holidays as more of a drain of energy than a joy.

 Managing Caregiver Stress Presented by Bryan Godfrey, MA, MSW, LCSW

 Caring for a family member living with dementia may be difficult in the best of times.
 The added anxiety and responsibilities of Covid-19 likely feel exhausting and overwhelming.
-View the webinar to help regain some calm and learn about:

 Have questions?
 Feel free to contact us at 919-660-7510